jukbot/smart-industry/README.md

 ## Annoucement 📢

+## Message From Project Owner 🙂

+> Hi everyone, we have a good news that this project has got funded from our supporters to continue develop on this project.
+We're going to re-structure this project to VueJS and migrate the database for better performance.
+From now we plan to start maintain this project by Q1 of 2020.
+This will invole our engineer team for helping us to develop this project.

 ## THIS PROJECT IS IN MIGRATING TO NEW 'IMES PLATFORM'

 > Currently, we've temporary paused the project due to discussing  with an engineer team for the next phase in road map.